uhop/dcl-site/source/docs/inherited_js/inherited/index.md

 		};
 	}),

-	// Another alternative is to use inherited.get():
+	// Another alternative is to use getInherited():
 	calcPrice3: function(x){
 		var sup = this.getInherited(B, "calcPrice3");
 		// In this example we don't check if `sup` is truthy: